Forensic science: DNA

 Forensic DNA analysis was first used in 1984.
 It was developed by Sir Alec Jeffreys, who realized that variation in the genetic sequence could be used to identify individuals and to tell individuals apart from one another.
-The first application of DNA profiles was used by Jefferys in a double murder mystery in the small English town of Narborough, Leicestershire, in 1985.
+The first application of DNA profiles was used by Jeffreys in a double murder mystery in the small English town of Narborough, Leicestershire, in 1985.
 A 15-year-old school girl by the name of Lynda Mann was raped and murdered in Carlton Hayes psychiatric hospital.
 The police did not find a suspect but were able to obtain a semen sample.

 In 1986, Dawn Ashworth, 15 years old, was also raped and strangled in the nearby village of Enderby.
 Forensic evidence showed that both killers had the same blood type.
 Richard Buckland became the suspect because he worked at Carlton Hayes psychiatric hospital, had been spotted near Dawn Ashworth's murder scene and knew unreleased details about the body.
 He later confessed to Dawn's murder but not Lynda's.
 Jefferys was brought into the case to analyze the semen samples.
 He concluded that there was no match between the samples and Buckland, who became the first person to be exonerated using DNA.
 Jefferys confirmed that the DNA profiles were identical for the two murder semen samples.
 To find the perpetrator, DNA samples from the entire male population, more than 4,000 aged from 17 to 34, of the town were collected.
 They all were compared to semen samples from the crime.
 A friend of Colin Pitchfork was heard saying that he had given his sample to the police claiming to be Colin.
 Colin Pitchfork was arrested in 1987 and it was found that his DNA profile matched the semen samples from the murder.

 Because of this case, DNA databases were developed.
-There is the national (FBI) and international databases as well as the European countries (ENFSI : European Network of Forensic Science Institutes).
+There is the national (FBI) and international databases as well as the European countries (ENFSI: European Network of Forensic Science Institutes).
 These searchable databases are used to match crime scene DNA profiles to those already in a database.